HikkaV/DS-ML-Courses/docs/howtostart.rst

 How to start with Google Colaboratory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-sssssFor all the laboratories and assignments in this course, the google colaboratory is used.
+For all the laboratories and assignments in this course, the google colaboratory is used.
 In order to undestand key features of it, please follow  `this <https://colab.research.google.com/notebooks/basic_features_overview.ipynb>`_ tutorial.
 At the end of each lesson you will see the following button :

 .. image:: https://colab.research.google.com/assets/colab-badge.svg